rrf1977/fatec/README.md

 # !/fatec
-# conta voltado a assuntos e trabalhos de faculdade.
+# conta voltada a assuntos e trabalhos de faculdade.
 31/mai/2020
 # ----------------------
 # account prone to college work and subjects.
 May/31/2020